 If you have to write a cheque every month to add to your retirement savings, it’s much easier to either forget or decide you don’t have the money to contribute.
 You can avoid those situations by setting up an automatic savings plan.
 Arrange to have money withdrawn automatically from your chequing account and deposited into your retirement account.

 Whether funds go into an official RRSP, TFSA, or some other separate savings account, an automatic withdrawal can be a great way to put a bit of money aside without having to think about it.
 Be sure you set the amount to one you can afford to do without every month – depending on the type of account you transfer the money to, there may be penalties or stringent conditions if you want to get that money back.

-Whether you have a dedicated financial advisor or are happy to speak to whoever is working at your bank that day, it’s important to consult an expert when it comes to saving for your retirement.
-They be able to help you design a savings plan that suits your business and your retirement goals, and they can advise you on certain retirement savings plans.
+You most likely consulted an expert for advice when you were getting your small business up and running, and saving for your retirement is no different.
+Whether you have a dedicated financial advisor or aren’t sure where to start, it’s important to consult an expert when it comes to saving for your retirement.
+They can help you design a savings plan that suits your business and your retirement goals, and advise you on certain retirement savings plans.